microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Check the reports tab.](media/Reports-Tab1.png)

 21. In the 'Reports' section, there will be a list of all the published reports.
-22. **Select/Click** on ‘Campaign- Option C’ report.
+22. **Select/Click** on 'Campaign - Option C' report.

 ![Browse the reports created.](media/Campaign-Reports.png)

-23. On the 'Campaign – Option C' report page, **select** the ‘Revenue Vs Target’ visual and **click** the pin icon.
+23. On the 'Campaign – Option C' report page, **select** the 'Revenue Vs Target' visual and **click** the pin icon.

 ![Pin visualization on the dashboard.](media/Pin-Visualization.png)

 24. **Select** 'Existing dashboard' radio button.
-25. **From** 'select existing dashboard' dropdown, **select** ‘Engagement Accelerators Dashboard’.
+25. **From** 'select existing dashboard' dropdown, **select** 'Engagement Accelerators Dashboard'.
 26. **Click** 'Pin'.
-27. The visual will be pinned and visible on the dashboard.
+27. The visual will be pinned and visible on the Dashboard.
-28. Similarly, different visuals from different reports can be pinned to the same dashboard.
+28. Similarly, different visuals from different reports can be pinned to the same Dashboard.

 ![Further steps to pin visualization on the dashboard.](media/Pin-To-Dashboard.png)

-29. To pin any image on the dashboard, **select** the report “Dashboard Images” which has images on it from the reports section.
+29. To pin any image on the Dashboard, **select** the report 'Dashboard Images' which has images on it from the reports section.

 ![Further steps to pin visualization on the dashboard.](media/Dashboard-Images.png)